Foreign Wool

 Shetland Islands, Scotland

-I spent weeks alone in Shetland, knitting a wool shawl with raw fleece still carrying lichen, dirt, and peat.
-I made a Skekler hat from straw, the trickster of local guising tradition.
+I spent weeks alone in Shetland, knitting a wool shawl with raw fleece.
+It still held bits collected from fields: lichen, dirt, and peat.
+I made a Skekler hat from straw, the trickster of local guising tradition, the original trick-or-treater in disguise.
+A character began to emerge: part wool, part straw, part longing.

 Photographs by Sean Sweeney